Two months isn’t enough time to explore Zimbabwe by bicycle. I’ll be back.

 Another thing you can buy off the street is the Zimbabwe Bond.

 From Bulawayo, I get off the train and ride directly to the Khami Ruins (beautiful drystone walls and ruins of an ancient city) and Matobo National Park, where the tar road weaves through big granite boulders and dry bush (rhino land but I don’t see any).
 I spend a few days exploring caves with beautiful, well preserved rock art.
 Silozwana Cave is a short walk up a giant granite mountain and overlooks a green valley.
 Nanke Cave is a half day hike away through high grass, thick bush and over lichen covered granite boulders.
-I’ve been staying in a nearby village with Felix and his family, and am glad to have him as my guide or would have ended up lost in the bush.
+I’ve been staying in a nearby village with Felix and his family, and am glad to have him as my guide or I would have ended up lost in the bush.
 Nanke cave is huge, with layers of rock paintings: giraffe, kudu, people fighting, dancing, brewing beer.

 From Matobo I make my way east towards the Great Zimbabwe ruins.
 I have a paper map of Zimbabwe but it’s not detailed enough to properly get around so instead I use the GPS app Maps.Me to plan my route.
-I avoid any tar road and only take dirt roads through rolling hills with interesting granite outcrops.
+I avoid any tar road and only take dirt roads through hills with interesting granite outcrops.
 I now only carry 3.5L of water with me (unlike 8L in Namibia), a jar of peanut butter, bread and a fruit or two.
 There are plenty of tiny shops along the way to top up on food.

 As soon as I get off my bike (or sometimes while I’m still riding), I’m bombarded with the same questions.
 How old are you?
 Are you married?
 Do you have children?
 Where are you going?
 Is that your real hair?
 Do you believe in God?
 Do you eat sadza?
 How is Australia?
 Where is Australia?

 I make good use of my travel companion “Mindi” the pumpkin puppet.
 I made Mindi in Namibia after getting the idea from my travel buddy Killian (and he got the idea from a guy who makes them in Burkina Faso).
+Mindi is guaranteed to get a laugh out of people.
+And a few confused looks too.

 30 July 2018 is election day.
 The villages are buzzing.
 The dirt roads are busy with people walking to and from the polling stations that have been set up in schools.
 Everyone is wearing their Sunday best.
 A ute occasionally drives past, the tray full of old “grannies” in big hats on their way to cast their vote.
 To keep track of who has voted, poll booth supervisors paint voters’ pinky nails with ultra sticky paint, very hard to scratch off even days afterwards.